tigerfarm/arduino/Altair101/README.md

 --------------------------------------------------------------------------------
 # Altair 101 Project Notes

-My computer, which I call the Altair 101, is designed to give a person the experience of using an original Altair 8800.
+I designed a computer to give a person the experience of using the first popular home computer.
+The Model-T was the first popular car.
+The Altair 8800 was the Model-T of the home computers.
-It will replicate the user experience of flipping toggles for program and data input.
+The Altair 101 will replicate the user experience of flipping toggles for program and data input.
-Then, I'll enjoy watching the computer's output, flashing LED lights.
+Then, I'll enjoy watching my computer's output, flashing LED lights.

 The Altair 101 will have an Altair 8800 look and feel from the user's point of view.
 It will be functional and have the ability to save and load programs to/from an SD card.